halilkatarci/dataengineer/README.md

 # Data Engineer Masterclass

 This github repository describes the necessary steps to download the imdb dataset and transfer it to the previously prepared tables in mysql.
-Please create the creates_tables.sql tables in the database you created.
+Please create the tables using the commands in create_tables.sql.

 ### Clone Steps